bruno-unna/chess/reference/uci-engine-interface.md

 UCI could easily be extended to support Chess960 (also known as Fischer Random Chess).

-The engine has to tell the GUI that it is capable of playing Chess960 and the GUI has to tell the engine that is should play according to the Chess960 rules.
+The engine has to tell the GUI that it is capable of playing Chess960 and the GUI has Jto tell the engine that is should play according to the Chess960 rules.
 This is done by the special engine option UCI_Chess960.
 If the engine knows about Chess960 it should send the command 'option name UCI_Chess960 type check default false' to the GUI at program startup.
 Whenever a Chess960 game is played, the GUI should set this engine option to 'true'.

 Castling is different in Chess960 and the white king move when castling short is not always e1g1.
 A king move could both be the castling king move or just a normal king move.
 This is why castling moves are sent in the form king "takes" his own rook.
 Example: e1h1 for the white short castle move in the normal chess start position.

 In EPD and FEN position strings specifying the castle rights with w and q is not enough as there could be more than one rook on the right or left side of the king.
 This is why the castle rights are specified with the letter of the castle rook's line.
 Upper case letters for white's and lower case letters for black's castling rights.
 Example: The normal chess position would be:

     rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w AHah -